ribbas/grad_courses/707_software_patterns/assn/04/prog/src/README.md

 ### Builder

 For this pattern, the XMLBuilder and XMLDirector classes were added.
 The 2 classes are used to parse a valid input XML by tokenizing it and reserializing the file with the tokens.
 The Builder class provides all the methods necessary to build a DOM tree, and the Director class uses the tokenizer to determine the sequence of the Builder method calls to reconstruct the XML file.
+The parsing was implemented by utilizing a greedy-approach of the XMLTokenizer by only checking for attributes, texts, elements, and start and end tags.
+The parser was only tested with the original `Test1.xml`.